Parity Pipeline

 Bio

-Jessica has several projects in development, including GHOST LANDS, an Indigenous-led paranormal documentary; WE SHALL BE MONSTERS, a factual series about the history of women in horror; an original horror series, ANATOMY OF A SÉANCE; and THE NIGHT BELONGS TO US, a feature adaptation of her Shirley Jackson Award-nominated novella.
-Her original slasher feature, KILLER BODY COUNT, is currently streaming on Tubi, and she’s written several drama and thriller MOWs including LIST OF A LIFETIME, which was nominated for a Critics’ Choice Award and Hollywood Critics’ Association Award.
-Jessica also worked as a story editor for the CBC sitcom, STRAYS; co-wrote and co-exec produced the feature doc, TRUE STORY, for the History Channel; has written on FAMILY FIRST, a sitcom in development with Eagle Vision; and wrote and directed several episodes of the factual series, 7TH GEN, for APTN.
-She’s directed several original shorts, including TESTAMENT (drama; on its festival run) and I FALL TO PIECES (dark comedy; in post).
-Jessica is currently adapting the novel APRIL RAINTREE as a limited series, recently signed a two-picture development deal, and has other projects in various stages of development.
+Jessica has a wide array of completed projects and those in development, including GHOST LANDS, an Indigenous-led paranormal documentary special with Blue Ant Media, which she created, wrote, directed, and produced, and that aired on T+E and Haunt TV in October 2025; GRAVE GOODS, a horror feature in development with Jessica writing and producing; ANATOMY OF A SÉANCE, a horror series; and THE NIGHT BELONGS TO US, a feature adaptation of her Shirley Jackson Award-nominated novella, which she will write and produce.
+Her original slasher feature, KILLER BODY COUNT, is currently streaming on Tubi, and she’s written several drama and thriller MOWs including LIST OF A LIFETIME, which was nominated for a Critics’ Choice Award.
+Jessica also worked as a story editor for the CBC sitcom, STRAYS; co-wrote and co-executive produced the feature documentary, TRUE STORY, for the History Channel; wrote and directed several episodes of the factual series, 7TH GEN and RABBIT SOUP, both for APTN; co-directed the first season of APTN’s reality dating series, REZERVATIONS FOR TWO; and has written several original MOWs with Neshama Entertainment, Vortex Productions, and Reel One Entertainment.
+She’s directed several original shorts, including TESTAMENT (drama) and I FALL TO PIECES (dark comedy; premiered at the Whistler Film Festival 2025).